tarwn/lessthandot-hugo/blogs/content/posts/2009-04-22-an-invisible-project-is-a-failed-project.md

 Even small projects should have some type of appreciable benefit for the company.
 Waste reductions, cost reductions, quality improvements, risk reduction: you are executing a project and should be increasing value, otherwise you really shouldn't be doing that project.
 Quantify that value and what it costs without this project.
 You are not simplifying a process, you are:

   * Reducing complexity and training requirements by _removedSteps/OldNumberOfSteps_
-  * Reducing potential for error &#8211; _1/OldNumberOfSteps_
+  * Reducing potential for error – _1/OldNumberOfSteps_
-  * Cycle time &#8211; _process time reduction_
+  * Cycle time – _process time reduction_
-  * Task execution time &#8211; _end-user time reduction_
+  * Task execution time – _end-user time reduction_

 Now you have some numbers, it's time to determine how you will communicate those results to the company.
-If you wait until your annual review then your going to get some credit for it, but your boss needs something to take to their annual review, as does the &#8216;Stakeholder', their boss, your CEO, … the list goes on.
+If you wait until your annual review then your going to get some credit for it, but your boss needs something to take to their annual review, as does the 'Stakeholder', their boss, your CEO, … the list goes on.
 The quantified benefits need to be communicated up the chain, preferably in a way that does not cause your coworkers to make additions to your coffee every time you turn your back.

 So back to the conversation you are having with your Stakeholder at the beginning of the project.
 This time there are a few extra items you are going to discuss, such as a method of reporting the project status and the benefits.
 This should be a very simple method, both to generate and to understand.
 Next, while your discussing the potential benefits and the method you will use to report the project status and gains, you are going to extend the project by a couple months.